Faces of Cosmological Polytopes: Face structure of cosmological polytopes

 We can now characterize the minimal non-simplex faces of a cosmological polytope, i.e. the faces that are combinatorially a simplicial polytope but not a simplex. \begin{corollary} A minimal non-simplex face $F$ of a cosmological polytope is either a vertex face or a cycle face. \end{corollary} \begin{proof} The above propositions imply that the vertex faces are cross-polytopes and the cycle faces are cyclic polytopes which are both simplicial polytopes but not simplices.

-So assume that $F$ is a simplicial polytope that does not contain the vertices of vertex face or a cycle face.
-Condition (i) in Theorem~\ref{thm:faces} together with the assumption that $F$ does not contain a vertex face now implies that for every nonleaf edge $e=\{v,w\}$ the face $F$ can contain at most one of the vertices $p_e$, $p_{e,v}$, and $p_{e,w}$.
+So assume that $F$ is a simplicial polytope that does not contain vertices of a vertex face or a cycle face.
+Condition (i) in Theorem~\ref{thm:faces} together with the assumption that $F$ does not contain a vertex face now implies that for every non-leaf edge $e=\{v,w\}$ the face $F$ can contain at most one of the vertices $p_e$, $p_{e,v}$, and $p_{e,w}$.
 The assumption that $F$ does not contain a cycle face implies that for any pair of parallel edges $e,e'$ between the nodes $v_1,v_2$ the face $F$ can only contain at most one of the vertices $p_{e,v_1}$ and $p_{e',v_2}$.
-By Corollary~\ref{cor:edge_graph} this implies that the edge graph of $F$ is a complete graph on its vertices which implies that $F$ is combinatorially a simplex. \end{proof}
+By Corollary~\ref{cor:edge_graph} this implies that the edge graph of $F$ is a complete graph on its vertices.
+Moreover, the same assertion is true for every subset of vertices of the face $F$ which implies that $F$ is combinatorially a simplex. \end{proof}